ashleycox/TTControl/readme.md

 ---

 ### 2.8.
 Power Management
-- **Standby Mode:** Standby mode to enter low power state.
+- Standby mode to enter low power state
+  - **Compile-time Flag**: `ENABLE_STANDBY` (default `true`).
+If disabled, the system boots directly to STOPPED state and all standby features are hidden.
-- **Relay Control:** Relay control for secondary power to drive load driving circuitry.
+- Relay control for secondary power to drive load driving circuitry
-- **Output Muting:** Output muting pins assigned for each channel to control relays or drive the mute lines of amplifiers.
+- Output muting pins assigned for each channel to control relays or drive the mute lines of amplifiers
+  - **Compile-time Flag**: `ENABLE_MUTE_RELAYS` (default `true`).
+If disabled, relay logic is skipped.
+  - **DPDT Support**: `ENABLE_DPDT_RELAYS` (default `false`) allows using 2 DPDT relays instead of 4 SPST relays.
-- **Staggered Switching:** Staggered switching of muting pins with configurable switching delays.
+- Staggered switching of muting pins with configurable switching delays
-- **Muting Logic:** Setting to switch muting relays with standby, or on motor start / stop.
+- Setting to switch muting relays with standby, or on motor start / stop
-- **Relay Delay:** Configurable Power-On Relay Delay (0-10s) to prevent audible pop or transient during initialization.
+- Configurable Power-On Relay Delay (0-10s) to prevent audible pop or transient during initialisation.
-- **Auto Standby:** Configurable auto standby (0-60 minutes, 1 minute steps).
+- Configurable auto standby (0-60 minutes, 1 minute steps).
 0 = Off.
-- **Auto Dim:** Configurable auto dim (0-60 minutes, 1 minute steps).
+- Configurable auto dim (0-60 minutes, 1 minute steps).
 0 = Off.
-- **Auto Boot:** Configurable auto boot, boot directly into operation and bypass standby.
+- Configurable auto boot, boot directly into operation and bypass standby
-- **Auto Start:** Configurable motor auto start, starts the motor immediately after waking from standby.
+- Configurable motor auto start, starts the motor immediately after waking from standby
-- **Display Sleep:** Configurable display sleep modes (Off, 10s, 20s, 30s, 1m, 5m, 10m).
+- Configurable display sleep modes (Off, 10s, 20s, 30s, 1m, 5m, 10m).
-- **Standby Display:** Option to disable display in standby, or display a standby message.
+- option to disable display in standby, or display a standby message
-- **Screensaver:** Screensaver mode, changes position of standby message on display if enabled to prevent burn in.
+- screensaver mode, changes position of standby message on display if enabled to prevent burn in.
-- **Low-Power Idle:** Low-power idle when in standby.
+- Low-power idle when in standby

 ---